scmerrill/Time-Turner/README.md

 ![Time-Turner Device](time-turner.jpg)

 ## Disclaimers
 The “Time-Turner” project is provided for entertainment and experimental research purposes only.
 Research applicable hacking laws and your institution’s own policies before using a “Time-Turner” device.
 Do not use a “Time-Turner” device with any “base station” you don’t own or have permission to use with a “Time-Turner” device.
 The contributors of this project are not responsible for improper or nefarious use.
-Further disclaimers are provided in the [MIT License](https://github.com/VCNinc/Time-Turner/blob/main/LICENSE).
+Further disclaimers are provided in the [MIT License](https://github.com/scmerrill/Time-Turner/blob/main/LICENSE).

+This code is rough to put it lightly.
+It definitely can be improved but it is fully functional

 ## Introduction
 RFID-based attendance and polling devices have become an increasingly popular way to monitor student attendance and participation.
 “Time-Turner” is an Arduino-based device that can emulate a popular RFID attendance device (thus allowing you to appear to be in two places at once).
 It is capable of intercepting other poll responses and choosing the most popular answer.
 This repository contains the “Time-Turner” firmware and instructions for configuring the necessary hardware to build your own “Time-Turner” device.